 Overview of Submissions Received

-The Climate Change Authority is reviewing the National Greenhouse and Energy Reporting legislation.
+The Climate Change Authority reviewed the National Greenhouse and Energy Reporting legislation in 2018.
 This legislation underpins:

 the mandatory reporting by companies of emissions and energy data to the Australian Government; and